dgroomes/java-columnar-query-engine/README.md

      substantially and necessarily different physical data model.
 For example, Neo4J (Cypher engine and vertices/edges data model).
    * DONE Rename `data-system-serial-indices` to `data-system-serial-indices-arrays`.
-   * IN PROGRESS Clean up package and module names.
+   * DONE Clean up package and module names.
-   * Update docs as appropriate.
+   * DONE Update docs as appropriate.
+   * DONE Plan future work.
-   * Plan future work like a test fixture (harness?) that defines the functional tests but does not code to a specific implementation.
-In other words, make `QueryEngineTest` into `QueryTest` and use some indirection (does JUnit5 have a good fit for this?
-Or, just do something plain old like a template method pattern) to allow the test to be implemented by different query engines (e.g. `query-engine-serial` vs `query-engine-parallel`) AND different data model implementations (e.g. `data-model-arrays` vs `data-model-arrow` vs `data-model-foreign-memory`).
+* [ ] "Test Compatibility Kit" (TCK).
+Create a test fixture (harness?
+TCK?) that defines functional query tests but does not code to a specific implementation.
+In other words, make `QueryEngineTest` into `QueryTest` and use some indirection (explore the JUnit5 and Gradle options for this.
+Or, just do something plain old like a template method pattern) to allow the test to be implemented by different data systems (e.g. `data-system-serial-indices-arrays` or a future `data-system-serial-indices-arrow` or `data-system-serial-indices-foreign-memory`).
 * [ ] (cosmetic) Consider renaming the project to something like "object-query-engine" or something more specific/descriptive.
 * [ ] (stretch) Consider compressing integer arrays with [this integer compression library](https://github.com/lemire/JavaFastPFOR) which uses the [(incubating) Java vector API](https://openjdk.org/jeps/426).
 This would be kind of epic.